ish24s/azure-honeypot/README.md

-# azure-honeypot
-Azure Honeypot &amp; Siem Project - Cybersecurity project involving deployment of a Cowrie SSH honeypot on an Azure VM, forwarding logs to Microsoft Sentinel for analysis and alert triaging.
+# Azure Honeypot & SIEM Project
+ - This project documents the deployment and analysis of a **Cowrie SSH honeypot** on an **Azure VM**.
+- The honeypot captures unauthorised/authorised login attempts and terminal activity which is then forwarded to **Microsoft Sentinel** via **Azure Monitor/Log Analytics**, allowing for real-time **threat detection** and **monitoring**.
+- This project demonstrates both **offensive/defensive** security skills, showcasing practical experience in threat analysis, detection and penetration testing.